owenzengusc/Mental_State_Experiment_Platform/README.md

 - **Feedback Screen**: Displays feedback to the user after completing a test.
 - **Instruction Screen**: Provides instructions to the user before starting a test.
 - **Test Editor**: Allows users to modify, add, or delete tests.
-- **Supported Tests**: Currently supports `MathTest`, `StroopTest`, and `ColdPressorTest`.
+- **Supported Tests**: Currently supports `MathTest`, `StroopTest`, `ColdPressorTest`, `ImageTest`, and `VideoTest`.
+- **Relaxation Screens**: Includes relaxation periods before and after tests with calming audio.
 - **Logging Function**: Logs events with timestamps and durations to CSV files, covering the entire testing process.
+- **Responsive UI**: All windows automatically scale based on the user's screen resolution.

 ## File Structure

-data/: Contains the output data and feedback. test/: Contains a JSON file with test configurations.
+- `data/`: Contains the output data and feedback.
+- `test/`: Contains a JSON file with test configurations.
+- `images/`: Contains images used by the ImageTest.
+- `videos/`: Contains video files used by the VideoTest.
-FeedbackScreen.py: Handles the feedback display after tests.
+- `FeedbackScreen.py`: Handles the feedback display after tests.
-InstructionScreen.py: Displays instructions before each test. main.py: The main entry point for the application.
+- `InstructionScreen.py`: Displays instructions before each test.
+- `main.py`: The main entry point for the application.
-MathTest.py: Logic and interface for the Math Test.
+- `MathTest.py`: Logic and interface for the Math Test.
-StroopTest.py: Logic and interface for the Stroop Test.
+- `StroopTest.py`: Logic and interface for the Stroop Test.
-ColdPressorTest.py: Logic and interface for the Cold Pressor Test. user.py: User-related functionalities. window.py: Basic window creation and management functions.
+- `ColdPressorTest.py`: Logic and interface for the Cold Pressor Test.
+- `ImageTest.py`: Logic and interface for the Visual Stimulation Test.
+- `video.py`: Logic and interface for the Affective Videos Test.
+- `RelaxationScreen.py`: Provides relaxation periods between tests.
+- `user.py`: User-related functionalities.
+- `window.py`: Basic window creation and management functions.
+- `window_utils.py`: Utilities for responsive window sizing.
-test_editor: A utility to modify, add, or delete tests.
+- `test_editor`: A utility to modify, add, or delete tests.

 ## Getting Started